Lewis & Clark

 Receipt of Additional Assistance including External Resources - Aid received from sources inside or outside Lewis & Clark such as scholarships, loans, tuition waivers, or educational benefits can impact a student’s eligibility for other aid programs.

-Verification Changes - The College is required to make corrections to inaccurate information discovered through the verification process and to use the verified information in determining a student’s eligibility for financial aid.
+Verification Changes - The College is required to make corrections to inaccurate information discovered through the verification process and to use the verified information when determining a student’s eligibility for financial aid.
 Significant corrections to a student’s original information may cause a change in eligibility and result in a revised award notification.

 Satisfactory Academic Progress Policy